fareenamughal/bikesharing/README.md

 ### A. Data cleaning
 ___

+The pandas/python code written to convert the trip duration from integer to datetime and then generate the revised trip duration csv file can be found as per link here: [nyc_citibike_challenge]([NYC_Citibike_Challenge.ipynb](https://github.com/fareenamughal/bikesharing/blob/main/NYC_Citibike_Challenge.ipynb)]

 Below are the results of the data cleaning changing the tripduration to datetime data type and eliminating the index column.

 ![Revised NYC Citibike csv](https://github.com/fareenamughal/bikesharing/blob/5082e0ac1987257a5e8bb1d4bd9399a949494e53/Images/screenshot_nyc_citibike_rev_csv_file.png)